DonP1r3lly/Anti-Keylogger-Python/README.md

 # 4. Master V 1.0
 Soon...
+- Design for WINDOWS 11 but can be modified for Linux with some changes.
-- Improved detection and threading
+- Improved detection and threading to (ALL PROCESESS)
-- Improved Database
+- Improved Database .Json (structure)
 - Includes API for online verification
-- Detection of active processes, files, and more verification tools
+- Detection of active processes, files, directories, and more.
 - For now this version is ONLY available for business contacts